Absent Body

 “The surface is where self meets what is other than self.”

 The chapter is essentially a summary of previous work related to theorizing about the employment of perception, the limits of perceptions, and some idiosyncrasies related to perception.
-Leder starts off with introducing the idea of the null point: a baseline orientation or reference point from which experiences or actions are gauged.
-For example, the frame of distinction between left or right.
-To conceptualize this better, I drew a 2D figure with a cone going out from the eye; that point is the null point of vision, the beginning of sight.
-This idea of a null point is then expanded upon with the introduction of the actional field.
-The things that the null point opens up or projects too.
-The things you can touch, see, kick, smell, hear.
-Actional fields are the realm of experience the sensorimotors open up the body to experience.
+Leder starts off by introducing the idea of the null point: a baseline orientation or reference point from which experiences or actions are gauged.

 But if our surface body is what allows us to experience and navigate the world, why is it treated as secondary to the mind?
 Leder draws from Michael Polanyi’s idea of “from-to” knowledge from his theory of tacit knowledge.
-What the “from-to” knowledge says is that there is a whole body of unconscious tacit workings when we direct energy to doing something.
-When we are walking, we are not consciously directing all of our muscle groups to move or do the task of walking to a destination.
-In this way, our biology is developed in a way that it remains largely absent from our perception of its workings.2 And crucially, it occurs not even due to not having “direct” or constant acknowledgement of the body, but literally disappears or self-effaces during a goal-oriented task.
+What the “from-to” knowledge says is that there is a whole body of unconscious tacit workings when we direct energy to do something.

-The point of this section then was to accomplish one thing.
-That is demonstrating how much knowledge the body actually contains in the form of tacit knowledge and how the very nature of tacit knowledge makes it invisible to the mind, henceforth the body is treated as invisible as well.
-There is this interesting chicken-egg problem on whether it is the mind or body that coordinates the learning of tacit know-how.
-There is also another interesting problem if you believe in Polanyi, which is related to tacit know-thats.3
+The point of this section, then, was to accomplish one thing.
+That demonstrates how much knowledge the body actually contains in the form of tacit knowledge and how the very nature of tacit knowledge makes it invisible to the mind; henceforth, the body is treated as invisible as well.

 The Recessive Body